Auto-Mech/DiNT/README.md

 ## Direct Nonadiabatic Trajectories v2.0: A code for non-Born--Oppenheimer molecular dynamics

 ## Download
-A stable release download of DiNT v2.0 is available at: [UMN](https://comp.chem.umn.edu/dint/) Manual in PDF format: [Manual](https://comp.chem.umn.edu/dint/Dint_v2.0_manual.pdf) This repository is the development version of DiNT for internal use in the AutoMech suite, not recommended to users: [AutoMech](https://github.com/Auto-Mech/DiNT)
+A stable release download of DiNT v2.0 is available at: [UMN](https://comp.chem.umn.edu/dint/)\
+Manual in PDF format: [Manual](https://comp.chem.umn.edu/dint/Dint_v2.0_manual.pdf)

+This repository is the development version of DiNT for internal use in the AutoMech suite, we do not recommended it to users: [AutoMech](https://github.com/Auto-Mech/DiNT)

 ## Authors
 DiNT v1.0 (Jul 4 2013): Ahren W. Jasper, C. Melania Oana, and Donald G. Truhlar\